Q&As: Business Services Wage Assessment Tool (BSWAT) Payment Scheme

 - was paid a pro-rata wage determined using the BSWAT, or was paid a training wage while awaiting an assessment under the BSWAT.

-Wherever possible the Department of Social Services (the Department) will use information held by the Commonwealth to assess scheme eligibility.
-In certain circumstances, additional information may be requested, however the Department will attempt to minimise these kinds of requests.
+Wherever possible, the Department of Social Services (the Department) will use information held by the Government to assess if a person is eligible.

 Why aren’t other people with disability who have had their wages assessed by BSWAT eligible for the scheme?